3 out of 4 people found this review helpfulwrite a review of this game

 Blood Omen 2 made my day with its combats!
 It is the only game in the whole series in which blocking attacks is an important thing!
 There are those who say that the attacks are repetitive.
 For Christ sake, in Soul Reaver 1 and 2 all you had to do is punch, punch, punch, all the time, to get the enemies killed!
 At least in Defiance you have other options, like playing "badminton" with your enemies, what makes its combats slightly better than in Blood Omen 2.
 But in trade, Defiance has that annoying camera that forces you to take giant turns only because the direction of this or that platform changed during your jump!

 There's something cool introduced in Blood Omen 2 that became worse in Defiance: Kain's leap.
 In Blood Omen 2 you can choose the distance and direction of your leap, and that was a feature underexploited in game, although excellent.
 In Defiance, they had fixed those absolutely arbitrary red circles!
 I think that it was a challenge to the possible realism of the game.
-I imagine Kain think to himself "man, if I only had one of those red circles around here, I could be in the other side much before!
+I imagine Kain think to himself "man, if I only had one of those red circles around here, I could be in the other side in no time!
 I really miss the time when I was self-sufficient, like in Blood Omen 2"!

 More about the combats: the dark gifts Fury, Berserk and Immolate gave me part of the most stress-relief moments ever granted by a game (much like the head-shots in Counter Strike).
 You're there, taking all the pain you can get from your enemy, and suddenly, a la Rocky Balboa, you just finish him with a bunch of really hard blasts!
 Immolate made it less funny, once the enemy get to suffer less, >:) .